 Title VII of the Civil Rights Act of 1964, prohibits discrimination against applicants for employment and employees on the basis of race, color, creed, religion, sex, and/or national origin.
 The Age Discrimination Employment Act (ADEA) prohibits discrimination on the basis of age.
 The Americans with Disabilities Act (ADA) prohibits discrimination on the basis of disability.
-The New York State Human Rights Law prohibits discrimination based on age, race, creed, color, national origin, sexual orientation, military status, sex, disability, predisposing genetic characteristics, criminal or arrest record, marital status, or domestic violence victim status.
-Both federal and state laws also prohibit retaliation against individuals who exercise their rights under the under the applicable statutes.
+The New York State Human Rights Law prohibits discrimination based on age, race, creed, color, national origin, sexual orientation, military status, sex, disability, predisposing genetic characteristics, marital status, or domestic violence victim status.
+Both federal and state laws also prohibit retaliation against individual who exercise their rights under the applicable statutes.